jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 refactor: make it better
 #################################################################################

-The problem with this solution is that the ``text`` :ref:`function<functions>` does not care about the input and will always return ``'I received: hello'``.
+The problem with this solution is that the ``text`` :ref:`function<functions>` does not care about the input it receives and will always return ``'I received: hello'``.
 I want it to return the value it receives as part of the message.

 red: make it fail
 ---------------------------------------------------------------------------------